dotnet/msbuild/documentation/High-level-overview.md

 *Watch the Roman knowledge hand off to get more information about MSBuil server*

 The MSBuild server is the idea of separating some processes.
 Splitting the entry point executable that lives for one build invocation, and the scheduler and the 1st in-proc node.
 This way you don't need to JIT and you can preserve your in-memory cache.

-## MSBuild the programming language
-This is not a general puporse language.
-Thefocus is to describe a project.
-So generally when it runs there is an output to files.
-Easier to express data rather than logic.
-We have properties and items -> data types (basically string, and string dictionary with a string attached).
-Project file generally defines data, and what defined the actual process of the build is imported, either through the SDK, or though an explicit import elements that has libraries of tasks and targets that can be used to support building.
-It has the resources for incremental builds and some performance improvments.

-Has targets, targets can contain tasks.
-Tasks do arbitrary things, and there is an odering contraint when coding and executing them.

-### Tasks
-How we define this items within the MSBuild language.

-In the task API there is a way that a task tells the engine it is blocked on results that depend on another task.
-### Lifetimes

-## MSBuild the API
-It is a library of common build logic that defined basic things, like the convept of output folder, intermediate folder, so other tools can utilize these resources.
-It is also a way to manipulate the MSBuild Language without directly changing the language on a project itself.
-It is an API focused on building .NET programs so there are some specific things.
- - Common targets:
-Core idea behind those targets is you're either manipulating MSBuild data or figuring out the intermediate.
-What things should be passed to the compiler, or you are invoking tools
-    - like command line aplications (exe).
-We also offer base class toolTask to provide an interface for that.

-### ToolTask
-We offer an interface called ToolTask where you can implement custom tasks to be processed during the build.
-This is more perfomant (on windows) than writing a script to do the same thing.

-The engine will construct the task, call the execute method and then you can do whatever you want (was written in the task) during the execution